-Since moisture content is a poor measure of the dampness in buildings (see overleaf), what alternative is there?
-The theoretical ideal is to cover the suspect damp area with a waterproof tent of polythene, foil, or box, and place a humidity measurement device under it.
-Water evaporating from the wall, into the small amount of air trapped in the tent or box, will raise its Relative Humidity (RH) until it is in equilibrium.
-Then, by measuring the RH, it is possible to say exactly how damp the wall is, regardless of the humidity in the room as a whole.
-Obviously, this is a laborious and impractical process for surveying a building because it would take several hours at each measurement point.
+Since moisture content is a poor measure of the dampness in buildings (see page 3), what alternative is there?
+The theoretical ideal is to cover the suspect damp area with a waterproof tent of polythene, foil or with a box, and have a humidity measuring device under it.
+Water evaporating from the wall, into the small amount of air trapped in the tent or box, will raise its relative humidity until it is in equilibrium.
+Then, by measuring the relative humidity, it is possible to say exactly how damp the wall is, regardless of the humidity in the room as a whole.
+Obviously this is a laborious and impractical process for surveying a building, for it would take several hours at each point.

-Protimeter Readings
+Protimeter Readings Are Meaningful

-Fortunately, this is not the only method.
-The relative readings of a Protimeter moisture meter measure only the free water in a material; therefore, they closely indicate the relative dampness of different materials.
-Although they do not measure Relative Humidity (RH), their indications are a fairly good representation of it.
-A high reading on such a meter (in the absence of contaminating salts or carbonaceous materials) indicates a damp condition of approximately equal significance in wood, brick, plaster, or wallboard, regardless of their very different moisture contents.
+Fortunately this is not the only method.
+The relative readings of a Protimeter moisture meter measure only the free water in a material; therefore they closely indicate the relative dampness of different materials.
+Although they do not measure relative humidity, their indications are a fairly good representation of it.
+A high reading on such a meter (in the absence of contaminating salts or carbonaceous materials) indicates a damp condition of approximately equal significance in wood, brick, plaster or wallboard, regardless of the very different moisture contents.
 Contaminating salts are discussed below.
-Carbonaceous materials are present in some breeze blocks and in the black coloring of some wall papers: They conduct electricity and will give readings on a moisture meter.
-But the very absurdity of high readings being obtained all over a wall or in black areas only of some wall paper will at once show that the instrument is not measuring moisture.
+Carbonaceous materials are present in some breeze blocks and in the black coloring of some wallpapers.
+They conduct electricity and will give readings on a moisture meter.
+But the very absurdity of high readings being obtained all over a wall or in black areas only of some wallpaper will at once show that the instrument is not measuring moisture.